turris-cz/pakon/pakon_api/README.md

 # Pakon API

 This project only covers the layer that serves as the bridge between the frontend and ``pakon`` package.
-Queries are pretty much untouched (except for ``time``, which requires special handling.)
+Queries are pretty much untouched.

 It is implemented as bare flask application.